How do I use Quick Search?

 Search Results

-2. Click Search Again.
+2. Click [Search] again.

 MGI Batch Query

-1. Type vitamin D binding into the text box.
+1. Type thala* into the text box.

 2. Click Quick Search.